Discovering Complementary Colors (with Free Color Wheel Printable)

 What are the Complementary Color Tones?

-What are the Four Color Complementaries?
+What Are the Four Color Complementaries?

 Mixing Colors with Color Theory